redacademy/funds-fall-2016/README.md

 - CSS3/SASS
 - JQuery

-##Personal Learnings
+## Personal Learnings

-This project allowed me to explore the use of WordPress to create a content management system website with a user accessible back end UI.
-Required functionality necessitated investigation and use of the WordPress template hierarchy for appropriate archive and other page types.

-Use was made of plugins for third party functionality as well as development of custom widgets and post types for various data components.

-This project made heavy use of CSS and SASS for presentational styling.
-The design specification required particular attention to be made to flexbox for positioning.

-GULP was used to add developer functionality for task automation in the creation of minified JS and CSS files.
+JLY - The development of this project allowed me to explore some of the functionality aspects of WordPress, espacially in regards to query design and the PHP programming.
+This project also enabled me to investigate the

 ##References
 http://www.wordpress.org/